PeteRager/lennoxs30api/README.md

 This module provides a command line test program; that can be used to exercise the main functions and create diagnostic output files to futher enhance and fix issues with the API

-Current state - Tested with a single Zone S30 Air Coniditioning System
+Current state - Tested with a single Zone S30 Air Conditioning System

-Known Issues - None
+Known Issues - Passwords with & will not work.

 Prerequistes: